Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Tool setup and design flow

 This section deals with the tool setup and the development flow.
-For installaing the required tools into local machine the open source tools ngspice and magic is to be installed along the Google skywater PDK - a 130 nm process.
+For using the required tools into local machine the open source tools ngspice and magic is to be installed along the Google skywater PDK - a 130 nm process.
 The details of the same can be found [here](https://github.com/lakshmi-sathi/avsdpll_1v8/blob/main/README.md#-Instruction).

 ### Development flow